-AMP is in the process of selling its life insurance business to Resolution Life.
-These FAQs will bring you up to date with the transaction, explain what it means for you and, most importantly, make very clear how highly we value you as an AMP Life policyholder.
+On 1 July Resolution Life completed the acquisition of AMP Life.
+These FAQs will explain what it means for you and, most importantly, make very clear how highly we value you as an AMP Life policyholder.

 No. The terms and conditions of your AMP Life policy will remain the same.